 Harvest the Wood + Stone + Metal that you will need to create a weapon of this type.

-Craft the Basic Weapon and equip it by opening the Equipment Window (P-key) and right click or drag that icon to the weapon slot.
+Craft the Basic Weapon and equip it by opening the Equipment Window (P-key) and right click or drag that icon from your inventory to the weapon slot.